+When you have insurance and you get a medical expense, the insurance company helps pay for the expense.
 A medical emergency or surgery can cost many thousands of dollars.
-It is better to pay the premium every month than suddenly get a huge bill from a hospital.
+It is often better to pay the premium every month than suddenly get a huge bill from a hospital.

 How do I get health insurance?

-In the United States, you can:
+In the United States, you can get health insurance through:

-- get covered through government (public health) insurance programs, or
+- government (public health) insurance programs

 Government health insurance programs

 Medicaid is a public health program run by the state you live in.
-The program provides insurance to elderly and disabled individuals, children, pregnant women, and some families that are low-income.
+The program provides insurance to elderly and disabled individuals, children, pregnant women, and families that are low-income.
 Some refugee families will get Medicaid when they first arrive in the United States.